w3c-fedid/FedCM/src/HOWTO.md

 The Chrome prototype implements two protocols between the browser and the IDP, one for each supported variation of the API.

 In the permission-oriented variation, the IdP must respond to three different HTTP requests:
-1. A request for the WebID Well-Known configuration.
+1. A request for the FedCM Well-Known configuration.
 2. A request to fetch an ID token.
 3. A request for a sign-in web page if the IdP requires user interaction before providing the token.

 The mediation-oriented variation also has three different HTTP requests:
-1. A request for the WebID Well-Known configuration.
+1. A request for the FedCM Well-Known configuration.
 2. A request for a list of accounts that the user can use for federated sign-in.
 3. A request for an ID token associated with a specified the accounts.

 All of these must be served over HTTPS.
-These requests are tagged with a forbidden header `Sec-WebID-CSRF` to identify them as browser-generated WebID requests.
+These requests are tagged with a forbidden header `Sec-FedCM-CSRF` to identify them as browser-generated FedCM requests.
 The `Sec-` prefix prevents web content being able to set this header on other kinds of traffic such as via `XMLHttpRequest`, which makes it useful to prevent CSRF attacks.
 The header currently has an empty value.

 _Note that the UI for the mediation-oriented variation is still in development, but the protocol can be tested on Canary.
 This note is current as of 2021-05-20._

 ### Permission-oriented variation protocol details

 #### Well-Known configuration request
-After the RP initiates a sign-in flow by calling the API, the browser learns about the IdP's WebID support with a fetch to `https://idp.example/.well-known/webid`, where `https://idp.example` was specified as the provider by the RP.
+After the RP initiates a sign-in flow by calling the API, the browser learns about the IdP's FedCM support with a fetch to `https://idp.example/.well-known/webid`, where `https://idp.example` was specified as the provider by the RP.

 The browser expects a response with MIME type `application/json`, currently containing only one field:<br>
 ```json